Exclamation Point icon Procedure By-law Update

 • requesting to speak before Committee or Council for the sole purpose of generating publicity for an event, a product or a service;

-• requesting to speak to matters which have been referred to staff for a report before the report has returned to a Committee or Council;
+• requesting to speak to matters which have been referred to staff for a report before the report has returned to a Committee or Council meeting;

 • requesting to speak to matters which are not within Council’s jurisdiction;